30 May Values-Based Decision-Making

 The reasons why values-based decision-making is so important at this time in our human history are three-fold:

 - Values-based decision-making is necessary for individuation and self-actualization.
 Values allow us to transcend the belief structures of our parental and cultural conditioning, so we can become more fully who we are, and live a more authentic life.

-- Values-based decision-making is necessary for the institutionalisation and development of democracy around the world.
+- Values-based decision-making is necessary for the institutionalization and development of democracy around the world.
 Values allow us to transcend our ethnic/cultural belief structures by uniting us around shared basic human principles.
 In human group cultures, values unite and beliefs separate.

 - Values-based decision-making allows us to throw away our rule books.
-When a group of people espouse an agreed set of values and understand which behaviours support those values, then you no longer need to rely on bureaucratic procedures setting out what people should or should not do in specific situations.
+When a group of people espouse an agreed set of values and understand which behaviors support those values, then you no longer need to rely on bureaucratic procedures setting out what people should or should not do in specific situations.
 All the rules reduce to one—live the values.
-People can work out for themselves what they need to do, and in so doing become responsible and accountable for their behaviours.
+People can work out for themselves what they need to do, and in so doing become responsible and accountable for their behaviors.